 We frequently complain about our lack of time, especially when it comes to having time to read.

 Usually, the problem is not time, but the way we organize our priorities throughout the day.
 Spiritual readings are an excellent way to take advantage of time and nourish our soul.
 Certainly, they require us finding an appropriate space so we can meditate well and fruitfully read the words before us.
-In order to stop blaming our lack of time, today we present to you 5 spiritual readings that, besides being very beneficial, are short in length.
+In order to stop blaming our lack of time, today we present to you 5 Catholic books that, besides being very beneficial, are short in length.
 So, the next time you have some spare minutes, even if you’re on the bus or waiting in line, you can read any of these books which will definitely be very beneficial for your spiritual life.

 This is a classic of Eastern Christian Spirituality, written by an anonymous author in the 19th century.
 This book is a reference text about how to live the Jesus Prayer (“Lord Jesus Christ, Son of God, have mercy on me, a sinner”).
 It talks about a pilgrim’s journey living this type of prayer which consists of “praying without ceasing” and contemplating.
 Along with insights on prayer life and the meditation of the Holy Scriptures, this book is full of inspiring chapters and characters who find in prayer the nourishment of the spirit and peace of life.
 This book helps, above all, to see many of the things of daily life through the eyes of God.